Hoboneer/surfraw-elvis/README.md

 Note: The input files for these elvi are executable, so they may be binary or be executable scripts with a shebang.

+### Extra generated elvi (`.gen-in` extension)

+This is a family of elvi whose input files are simple plaintext files similar to "simple elvi" but require further processing.
+These input files are converted to `.gen-in` files whose contents are the same as that of `.in` files.
+No arbitrary code is run (except the build scripts in `gen-scripts/` and Makefile recipes).

+#### MediaWiki elvi (`.mediawiki-in` extension)

+For sites that use MediaWiki.
+Provides a boolean `-direct=` option to specify whether to go straight to a page matching the query.

 ### Manual elvi (under `manual-elvi/`)

 These do not need building as they are written manually (hence the name).